 Do I need to brush my dog’s teeth?

-Imagine for a moment what your mouth would feel like if you never brushed your teeth.
+Imagine what your mouth would feel like if you never brushed your teeth.
 Not pretty, right?
-Next, ask yourself this: when was the last time you brushed your dog's teeth?
-If you can’t remember or the answer is never, keep reading.
+Then, ask yourself this: When was the last time you brushed your dog's teeth?
+If you can’t remember (or the answer is “never”), keep reading.

-Just like we do, dogs need regular dental care to keep their teeth and gums healthy, but only 2% of pet parents brush their dog’s teeth at home and only 14% of pets receive dental care at the vet’s office.
-This lack of dental care and regular brushing leads to some pretty grim statistics:
+Just like us, dogs need regular dental care to keep their teeth and gums healthy, but only 2% of pet parents brush their dog’s teeth at home and only 14% of pets receive dental care at the vet’s office.
+This lack of regular dog teeth cleaning leads to some pretty grim statistics:

 • Dental disease affects 80% of adult dogs.